Downtown Infrastructure Renewal

 Sign up to follow the project for regular updates.
 Simply subscribe using the "stay informed" link in the upper right corner of this page.

 Downtown Guelph is the heart of our city.
-It’s a place where residents and visitors come to live, work, play, and enjoy.
+It’s a place where residents and visitors come to live, work, play, and love.
 We’re going to make it even better and breathe new life to our Downtown.

 We have a vibrant and thriving Downtown, and we want it to stay that way for years to come.
 We also have aging water and sewer pipes, roads and sidewalks that must be replaced; some of the underground pipes are over 100 years old!
-We’re replacing our aging infrastructure and upgrading utility services, and, before we put the roads back together, we’ll also have an opportunity to modernize and upgrade the streetscape!
+We’re replacing our aging infrastructure and upgrading utility services, and, before we put the roads back together, we’ll also have an opportunity to modernize the streetscape.

 Improving this important Downtown infrastructure will allow us to provide better community-driven service and help support the economic vitality of our vibrant Downtown core.